rese/Front-end-Developer-Interview-Questions/README.md

     Both are use to specify the context of `this` but they differ in how arguments are passed. `.apply` arguments are passed as an array while `.call` is comma separated.
 * Explain `Function.prototype.bind`.

+    Creates a function that has `this` bound the context passed as parameter to bind.
 * When would you use `document.write()`?
 * What's the difference between feature detection, feature inference, and using the UA string?

+    Feature detection - you check if a feature is supported or not Feature Inference - you check if a feature is supported by through some related function UA String - you check the user agent used
 * Explain AJAX in as much detail as possible.

     AJAX is a collection of technologies (HTML, CSS, DOM, JS, etc) that allow you to obtain resources from a server without fully reloading the page.